How to Be A Master in Photoshop Pen Tool

 Create a Layer Mask to transparent Background

 You can set a path to a Shape Path before you create the path by choosing Shape from the menu in the Pen Tool options bar.
+We mentioned this earlier: You can change the color of the shape by double-clicking the color rectangle next to the Fill next to the shape option.

 A color menu appears— the color menu top bar allows you to change the color by selecting no fill (transparent), solid color, gradient color, pattern, or custom color.
 The bottom part of the menu shows the switches available.